Lectio Divina: The Birth of Our Lord (B)

-Jesus is born in extreme poverty.
-It is not just a matter of the material destitution of his family.
+Jesus is born into extreme poverty.
+It is not just a matter of the material destitution of His family.
 It is much more than this.
-He is born far from the village where his parents live, far from the love of relatives and friends, far from the comfort of the paternal home, even though poor.
-He is born among strangers who do not care for him and only offer a manger for his birth.
+He is born far from the village where His parents live, far from the love of relatives and friends, and far from the comfort of His paternal home.
+He is born among strangers who do not care for Him and only offer a manger for His birth.

-We see here the great mystery of the incarnation.
-Paul will say, "he was rich, but he became poor for your sake, to make you rich out of his poverty" (2 Cor 8:9).
-The prologue of John’s Gospel affirms that although it is through him that the world came to be, Jesus, the Word made flesh, "he came to his own domain, and his own people did not accept him" (Jn 1:11).
+Here we see the great mystery of the incarnation.
+Paul will say, "He was rich, but He became poor for your sake, to make you rich out of His poverty" (2 Cor 8:9).
+The prologue of John’s Gospel affirms that, although it is through Him that the world came to be, Jesus, the Word made flesh, "he came to his own domain, and his own people did not accept him" (Jn 1:11).
 It is this drama that marks the whole of Jesus’ life, coming to its culmination in the absolute rejection at the proceedings before Pilate (see Jn 18:28-19:16).
-In the final analysis, it is the drama of God who reveals himself and gives himself constantly to humanity and is so often rejected.
+In the final analysis, it is the drama of God who reveals Himself and gives Himself constantly to humanity and is so often rejected.

-However, it must be said that it was not easy for his contemporaries to recognise Jesus.
-It is never easy for anyone, not even today, to recognise him for what he really is.
-Only God’s revelation can unveil his mystery (see for example Jn 5:37; 6:45).
-In the story of his birth, the aim of the angelic message is precisely that of revealing his mystery.
+However, it must be said that it was not easy for His contemporaries to recognize Jesus.
+It is never easy for anyone, even today, to recognize Him for what He really is.
+Only God’s revelation can unveil His mystery (see for example Jn 5:37; 6:45).
+In the story of his birth, the aim of the angelic message is precisely that of revealing His mystery.

 In fact, our text is made up of three parts.
 In vv.
-1-7 we have the fact of the birth of Jesus in a clear context.
+1-7 we have the birth of Jesus in a clear context.
 It is the birth of a boy like so many other boys.
-Verses 8-14 tell us about the message by an angel and the vision of angels who sing.
+Verses 8-14 tell us about the message from an angel and the vision of angels who sing.
 It is God’s revelation (see v.15) that allows us to discover in the "sign" of "a child wrapped in swaddling clothes and lying in a manger" (v.
 12) "Christ the Lord" (v.11).
 In the last part (vv.
 15-20), we come across various reactions to the revelation of the mystery.
-When the sign that God offers is received with humility, it marks the beginning of a journey of faith towards him who reveals himself.
+When the sign that God offers is received with humility, it marks the beginning of a journey of faith towards Him who reveals Himself.

 - How to decipher the sign and welcome Jesus